nuaayxy/CarND-Path-Planning-Project/README.md

 1. We use Frenet coordinate and keep the car drive on its lane.
 The coordinate is converted to xy use the helper function GetXY(), we try to keep a constant speed at 45.
 2. Sensor fusion data is used to check if there is a car in same lane in front of us getting to close.
 We gradually reduce the speed of the car if distance in between is less than a threshold
 3. If in some case we are getting too close to a very slow car in front we will switch the left lane and pass.
 This again is done by checking sensor fusion data.
-4. When we are going to switch lane we check the goal lane is there is incoming traffic to prevent from crashing into.

 Here is a example video how the car drives on the highway.